patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 ```
 This is very different from JS and quite powerful too but you don't have to specify the signature qualifiers (the default is read-only).

+#### space & coordinates

+Final note, in the DOM and the Canvas 2D, we're used to have the Y axis pointing 'down'.
+This makes sense in the context of a DOM as it follows the way a web page unrolls ; the navbar at the top, content expanding towards the bottom.
+In a WebGL canvas, the Y axis is flipped: Y points 'up'.

+This means that the origin, the point (0,0), is located at the bottom left corner of a WebGL context, not at the top left corner like in a 2D Canvas.
+The textures coordinates follow this rule which might be counter-intuitive at first.

 ## And we're done!
-Of course we could have gone deeper into the various concepts but as mentioned earlier, this is meant to give a BUG HUG to the newcomers.
+Of course we could have gone deeper into the various concepts but as mentioned earlier, this is meant to give a BIG HUG to the newcomers.
 It's a quite a lot to ingest but with patience and practice, this will become more and more natural.

 I hope you found some of this useful, now [what about starting your journey through the book?]("https://www.thebookofshaders.com/")